-Doing it yourself is a time-honoured tradition for us Aussies.
-Embrace your inner handyman (or woman!) and check out these five tasks perfect for DIY first-timers.
+Doing it yourself and getting your hands dirty are time-honoured traditions for Aussies.
+Embrace your inner handyman (or woman!) with these five DIY jobs around the house.

 Create your own herb garden